tensorflow/models/research/object_detection/g3doc/running_pets.md

 ![](img/tensorboard.png)

-Make sure your Tensorboard version is the same minor version as your Tensorflow (1.x)
+Make sure your Tensorboard version is the same minor version as your TensorFlow (1.x)

 You will also want to click on the images tab to see example detections made by the model while it trains.
 After about an hour and a half of training, you can